Spectre-ak/wa-backend/README.md

 ## General Info
 An application back end utilizing REST to transmit data project specific information to the front end client for users to view available projects, vendors, and resources for each.
+Consumes this [spreadsheet](https://docs.google.com/spreadsheets/d/1PkATem4Il_rVosE35tpwTPgydf_Ni1wtqfPFN-Zg6x0/edit#gid=2051697878) and shows changes in real-time.
+Frontend is available at [wa-frontend](https://github.com/Spectre-ak/wa-frontend)

 ## Collaboration
 This project was worked on in collaboration for the Interapt Hackathon on